jeet-parikh/FutureMakers2022/README.md

 7/18: Today I learned about the different compenents of a CNN such as the convoltion layer, pooling layers, dropout and batch normalization layers.
 It was interesting to learn what purpose each of these layers serve.

 7/19: Today I learned about various loss functions and their different use cases.
 It was very interesting to actually code some of them and see them in action.

+7/20: Today I learned about the different activations functions and their purposes.
+We started with signmoid and then moved to relu and other variations.
+Fianlly, we wrote each of the functions and graphed them.